Steps to enroll at MCCC

 - Provide proof of 12 or more transferrable credit hours from a regionally accredited college or university.

-- COMPASS is an untimed, computerized assessment test that helps to evaluate your skills in reading, writing, and math and is used by MCCC's counselors to assist in course selection.
+- The Placement Test, is a computerized assessment test that helps to evaluate your skills in reading, writing, and math and is used by MCCC's counselors to assist in course selection.

-- The COMPASS test should be taken seriously.
-We recommend taking practice tests at http://www.monroeccc.edu/reginfo/compass-help.htm
+- The Placement test should be taken seriously.
+We recommend taking practice tests at http://www.monroeccc.edu/reginfo/placement-help.htm

 On the Main Campus, it is offered in the Regional Computer Technology Center in Room 157 of the West Technology Building.
 Call (734) 384-4255 for a schedule of testing times.
 At the Whitman Center, it is offered in the Business Learning Lab, Room 1.
 Call (734) 847-0559.